 Location aside, there are different types of developers as well.
 You could hire:

-- an independent contractor
+- an independent contractor or freelancer

-- a small development agency
+- a small app development company

 - big corporations

 Depending on what you decide, the price will change.
 There are reasons behind the pricing structure of these different development options.

 For example, independent contractors could be your least expensive option.
 If you’re only looking to spend about $10,000 on your app, you could probably find an independent contractor who is willing to take on that job.

 However, this developer may not be the best in the business.
 Developers who have a more proven track record and more experience can charge more money for their services.